hallofdreams/hallofdreams.github.io/_posts/2024-10-11-complete-rhyming-dictionary-review.md

 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;And send me to greate ladyes of estate;
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Then Parot must have an almon or a date.

-Moving forward into the 17th century in search of poems that spell their subject matter consistently, you might come across [John Donne’s "A Hymn to God the Father"](https://www.poetryfoundation.org/poems/44115/a-hymn-to-god-the-father):
+Moving forward into the 17th century in search of poems that spell their subject matter consistently, you might come across [John Donne's "A Hymn to God the Father"](https://www.poetryfoundation.org/poems/44115/a-hymn-to-god-the-father):

 > I have a sin of fear, that when I have spun
 > &nbsp;&nbsp;&nbsp;&nbsp;My last thread, I shall perish on the shore;